-Los Angeles Unified School District 333 South Beaudry Avenue, 24th Floor Los Angeles, CA 90017 Telephone: (213) 241-7000 Attention: Ramon Cortines, Superintendent of Schools
+Los Angeles Unified School District 333 South Beaudry Avenue, 24th Floor Los Angeles, CA 90017 Attention: Ramon Cortines, Superintendent of Schools

-Centro Latino for Literacy is very pleased to support the Youth Policy Institute (YPI) in their Public School Choice application to operate Central Elementary School #15 as a community school in a partnership model.
+Inner-City Arts is very pleased to support the Youth Policy Institute (YPI) in their Public School Choice application to operate Central Elementary School #18 as a community school in a partnership model.
 The proposed school will work with parents, teachers and community residents to offer innovative iDesign models of learning.
 These approaches will bring increased academic achievement and rigorous accountability measures for students and family members at the school site.

 The Youth Policy Institute has an outstanding track record providing education and community services through partnerships with over 70 LAUSD and charter schools, while operating its own schools since 2004.
-YPI serves 6,300 students every school day in afterschool programs and offers multiple programs in the service area, including full-service community schools, preschool, afterschool, workforce development, adult education, Family Technology Project, AmeriCorps, SES tutoring, GEAR UP and Carol White Physical Education Programs (both U.S. Dept. of Education grants), Monsenor Oscar Romero Middle School, and FamilySource Center and workforce programs funded by the City of Los Angeles Community Development Department.
+YPI serves 6,300 students every school day in afterschool programs and offers multiple programs in the service area, including full-service community schools, preschool, afterschool, workforce development, adult education, Family Technology Project, AmeriCorps, SES tutoring, GEAR UP and Carol White Physical Education Programs (both U.S. Dept. of Education grants), Monsenor Oscar Romero Middle School, and Family Source Center and workforce programs funded by the City of Los Angeles Community Development Department.

-Centro Latino for Literacy strongly supports the Youth Policy Institute in this community-based plan to achieve at Central Elementary School #15 by working with parents, teachers, and community partners as described in this proposal.
+Inner-City Arts strongly supports the Youth Policy Institute in this community-based plan to achieve at Central Elementary School #18 by working with parents, teachers, and community partners as described in this proposal.
 Please do not hesitate to contact me should you have questions regarding this letter of support.